sdypy/sdypy-EMA/README.rst

 Check out the `documentation`_.

-This project is a continuation of the `pyEMA`_ project.
+This project is successor of the `pyEMA`_ project. pyEMA is no longer developed after version 0.26.

 New in version 0.26
 -------------------